 The Switch is an ideal solution for small networks which demand high bandwidth for a group of heavy traffic users.
 You can connect computers and servers directly to the Switch's port or connect other switches to the Switch.
-Use the optional 10 Gigabit uplink module to provide high speed access to a data server and the Internet.
-The uplink module supports a fiber-optic connection which alleviates the distance limitations of copper cabling.

 In this example, all computers can share high-speed applications on the server and access the Internet.
 To expand the network, simply add more networking devices such as switches, routers, computers, print servers and so on.